Jewish boys are generally Nice Guys

 Anime and Manga

 - Subverted by Benny from Black Lagoon.
 The only way he could ever be considered "nice" is by comparison to his co-workers.
-Sure, he's friendlier than Revy, and prefers electronics to guns, but that's it.
-He's utterly cynical to the point of apathy, and has no compunctions about participating in murder, grave robbing, human trafficking and the other nice things the Black Lagoon company do for money.
+Sure, he's friendlier than Revy (but so are most rabid wolverines), and prefers electronics to guns, but that's it.
+He's utterly cynical to the point of apathy, and has no compunctions about participating in murder, grave robbing, human trafficking and the other nice things the Black Lagoon company does for money.

 - Ted Kord, the Blue Beetle, who employs a distinctly Yiddish turn of phrase for the whole time he's being written by Len Wein and displays elements of this trope.